-The Values Based Investing Circle is focused on educating and activating WDN members to use our investment portfolios and roles as influencers of investment capital, to achieve our aspirations for social change.
-We also aim to leverage our power as shareholders, trustees, and directors and to have a meaningful voice in the corporate boardroom.
+The Values Based Investing Circle is focused on educating and activating WDN members to use our investment portfolios and roles as influencers of investment capital, to achieve our aspirations for social change and leverage our power as shareholders, trustees, and Board directors.

 Our Current Focus

-We work to empower the women of WDN to expand their investment universe to include investments that may or may not have been part of their existing strategy.
+We work to empower WDN members to align their investments and their philanthropic strategies with their values.
 Our activities include the following:

 - Collaborating with other WDN donor circles to bring in the perspective of using investment as a tool alongside philanthropy and activism

-- Sharing member stories and leveraging our members’ expertise to educate the WDN community to help members formulate investment strategies with an intersectional approach
+- Sharing member stories and leveraging our members’ expertise to educate the WDN community on investment strategies with an intersectional approach

 Our work has been particularly important in the wake of the fiscal crises of the past few years.

-We have held several successful workshops on the topic of values-based investing and shareholder engagement, the first of which took place in New Orleans in 2008 and focused on “Values Based Investing 101” and general investment topics.
-We also held a follow-up workshop as part of the Climate Change Convening in 2009.
-In this workshop, we examined what we, as women investors, could do to re-evaluate and amend our portfolios to include the lens of climate change as a criterion in our socially responsible investing.
+We have organized several successful programs on the topic of values-based investing and shareholder engagement, the first of which took place in New Orleans in 2008 and focused on “Values Based Investing 101.”
+We have also partnered with the Earth Circle on a number of programs examining what we, as women investors, can do to re-evaluate and amend our portfolios with a climate justice lens in our socially responsible investing.
 In 2012, the Circle sponsored the Savvy Investor session at our annual conference.